Table of Contents

 1. Clerk.io Search

-If you’re looking for a conversion-focused AI ecommerce search engine, Clerk.io is built specifically for that purpose.
-It’s designed for ecommerce operators who care about product discovery outcomes: revenue per search, zero-result recovery, and how search interacts with recommendations and retention.
+If you’re looking for a conversion-focused AI ecommerce search engine, Clerk.io is built for product discovery outcomes: revenue per search, zero-result recovery, and how search interacts with recommendations and retention.
+This is the difference between “search works” and “search drives margin and repeat purchase behavior.”

-Its cookieless architecture makes it compliant by default, while AI-driven relevance optimizes for revenue—not just clicks.
+Its cookieless architecture keeps implementation simpler in privacy-sensitive setups, while AI-driven relevance optimizes for revenue—not just clicks.
 That matters when your catalog has substitutes, variants, and margin differences that a “most clicked” ranking will routinely get wrong.
 If you’re pressure-testing what “good” looks like, start with a practical framework for onsite search optimization before you get pulled into feature checklists.

 • Smart Search with autocomplete, typo-tolerance, and synonyms